Understanding Every Step of Heart Surgery

 Taking good care of your heart can prevent heart disease or help you keep your heart in tip-top shape following surgery.
 Some of the major ways to keep your heart strong are to eat a heart-healthy diet, avoid smoking, and be conscientious about which types of drinks you’re consuming.

-As you prepare for a major surgery, there are many moving parts you can expect.
-The team of experts taking care of you have a lot of prep to do before you are ready.
-Your surgical team includes a heart surgeon, resident doctors, an anesthesiologist, nurse practitioners and nursing staff.
+As you prepare for major surgery, there are many moving parts you can expect.
+The team of experts taking care of you has a lot of prep to do before you are ready.
+Your surgical team includes a heart surgeon, resident doctors, an anesthesiologist, nurse practitioners, and nursing staff.

 During the surgery, your family will wait in the lounge and the surgeon will speak with the family once the surgery is over.
 Once the surgery is complete, you will be taken to the ICU to recover where you will be closely monitored.
 After your vital signs show stability, your family will be allowed to visit briefly.
 This visit may be difficult to recall later if you are sleepy or groggy after surgery.

 Following surgery, things will be different for a while.
 You will have some tubes and wires connected to your body to help your team monitor your vitals and make sure you are healing properly.
 You’ll also begin making small steps toward full recovery within the first few days.